What Is Data-Driven Marketing?

 Companies who are building marketing technology often use data-driven marketing to find new customers and personalize the onboarding for their customers.
 Since most marketing automation products are built for a specific audience, they use data to target audiences on Facebook, Google and through email marketing.

-Examples of How Data Powers Marketing Activities
+Examples of Data-Driven Marketing Activities

 If you’ve ever seen or listened to a presentation from someone at Google, Facebook or Apple, you probably know they use data in ways most people could never imagine.